elixir-lang/elixir/lib/elixir/pages/getting-started/writing-documentation.md

 end
 ```

 The `@moduledoc` attribute is used to add documentation to the module. `@doc` is used before a function to provide documentation for it.
-Besides the attributes above, `@typedoc` can also be used to attach documentation to types defined as part of typespecs, which we will explore later on.
-Elixir also allows metadata to be attached to documentation, by passing a keyword list to `@doc` and friends.
+Besides the attributes above, `@typedoc` can also be used to attach documentation to types defined as part of typespecs.

-## Function Arguments
+## Function arguments

 When documenting a function, argument names are inferred by the compiler.
 For example: